Important Update: 92Y remains open

 Summer Institute 2020 Week II: DEL Early Childhood Dance

-Diane Duggan, PhD, BC-DMT, is a licensed psychologist, board certified dance therapist and dance educator.
-She began teaching dance in 1972 and has worked as a dance therapist since 1973.
-She has c ...
+Diane Duggan, PhD, BC-DMT is a NYS licensed psychologist, board certified dance/movement therapist and dance educator.
+She began teaching dance in 1972 and has worked as a dance therapist since 197 ...

-Diane Duggan, PhD, BC-DMT, is a licensed psychologist, board certified dance therapist and dance educator.
+Diane Duggan, PhD, BC-DMT is a NYS licensed psychologist, board certified dance/movement therapist and dance educator.
 She began teaching dance in 1972 and has worked as a dance therapist since 1973.
-She has conducted a dance therapy program in a New York City Department of Education program for adolescents who have emotional and learning disabilities since 1992.
-Her students have performed in Lincoln Center, Central Park, South Street Seaport, St. Mark’s Church, NYU’s Frederick Lowe Theater and the Apollo Theater.
+She conducted a therapeutic dance program in a New York City Department of Education (NYCDOE) special education high school for adolescents with emotional and learning disabilities from May 1992 through August 2013.
+Her students performed in Lincoln Center, Central Park, South Street Seaport, St. Mark’s Church, NYU’s Frederick Lowe Theater, and the Apollo Theater.